IPS-LMU/The-EMU-SDMS-Manual/_book/emu-webApp.md

 }
 </script>

-#### EMA gestural landmark recognition
+#### EMA gestural landmark recognition {-}

 The `EMU-webApp` can also be configured to semi-automatically detect gestural landmarks of EMA contours.
 The functions implemented in the `EMU-webApp` are based on various Matlab scripts by Phil Hoole.
 For a description of which gestural landmarks are detected and how these are detected, see @bombien:2011aa page 61 ff.

 Compared to the above configurations, configuring the `EMU-webApp` to semi-automatically detect gestural landmarks of EMA contours is done as part of the level definition's configuration entries of the `_DBconfig.json`.
-Listing \@ref(lst:webApp-EMAconfig) shows the `anagestConfig` entry, which configures the *tongueTipGestures* event level for this purpose.
+The Listing below shows the `anagestConfig` entry, which configures the *tongueTipGestures* event level for this purpose.
 Within the web application this level has to be preselected by the user and a region containing a gesture in the SSFF track selected (left click and drag).
 Hitting the `ENTER`/`RETURN` key then executes the semi-automatic gestural landmark recognition functions.
 If multiple candidates are recognized for certain landmarks, the user will be prompted to select the appropriate landmark.

 <!-- [caption={EMA gestural landmark recognition configuration for the *tongueTipGestures* event level.}, label={lst:webApp_EMAconfig}, language=json, firstnumber=1] -->